tobscher/rts/README.md

 ## Contributing

-If you encounter any issues please [file an issue](https://github.com/tobscher/rts/issues/new).
+If you encounter any problems please [file an issue](https://github.com/tobscher/rts/issues/new).

 Pull requests are welcome.